 In the 1960’s, Philadelphia Yearly Meeting of the Religious Society of Friends (also known as Quakers) appointed a Committee on Aging, to re-examine the situation of older people, a long-time concern of Friends.
-The Committee recognized the growing number of older people and conceived the founding of a Continuing Care Retirement Community to address the needs it perceived.
+The Committee recognized the growing number of older people and conceived the founding of what was then called a Continuing Care Retirement Community to address the needs it perceived.

-The committee was able to conduct the necessary research, find the available funding, and eventually open Kendal at Longwood (which has since expanded to include Crosslands), which still remains the welcoming community it was when it first began over 40 years ago.
+The committee was able to conduct the necessary research, find the available funding, and eventually open Kendal at Longwood – which then expanded to include Crosslands a few years later.
+Both remain the welcoming community it was when it first began over 40 years ago.
 You can read more about our history here in our Values and Practices guide.

 Values and Practices